LutviP19/notification-center/README.md

 ## About This Project

 This is a web application build with Laravel framework, focused on backend side and end-to-end encryption approach.
 If you want to learn more about Laravel Passport and OpenSSL encryption this project maybe useful to you for researching and learning.
-In this project was implemented of some Laravel modules, such as:
+In this project was implemented of some Laravel feature, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - Multiple back-ends for [session](https://laravel.com/docs/session).